dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/exports.md

 <details>
 <summary>Overriding Export configurations</summary>

 The `--select` flag is mainly used to include or exclude specific exports.
-If you need to change these settings, you can use the following flags to override Export configurations:
+If you need to change these settings, you can use the following flags to override export configurations:

 - `--export-as` &mdash; Defines the materialization type (table or view) for the Export.
 This creates a new export with its own settings, useful for testing in development.
 - `--schema` &mdash;  Specifies the schema to use for the  materialized table or view.